 Limited models are available with an optional six-speed auto transmission for an additional $1,100, and the highly recommended Performance Package for the manual variant adds a set of exclusive alloy wheels, Brembo performance brakes, and Sachs performance shock absorbers, all for just $1,195.
 For the audiophiles out there, the optional Kicker subwoofer goes for $599.99, and an auto-dimming rearview mirror with HomeLink and integrated compass will cost you $377.
 For diehard STI fans, Subaru offers a range of STI-brand appearance and performance goodies, which includes a $501 short shifter kit, an STI front under spoiler for $399.99, and even STI valve stem caps for $14.99.

-Two of Subaru's most popular sports cars are also very closely priced, but offer wildly different approaches to performance driving.
+Two of Subaru's most popular sports cars are also very closely priced, but offer wildly different approaches to performance driving, which makes this competition interesting.
 The 2020 WRX is powered by a turbocharged 2.0-liter flat-four engine that produces a healthy 268 hp and 258 lb-ft of torque sent to all four corners.
 This allows the WRX to accelerate in under five seconds with a perfect launch.
 Despite its extra weight and power, the WRX will still manage 27/21/23 mpg city/highway/combined in manual guise.
-The WRX is also the more practical car, offering more interior space and trunk space and is the easier car to live with on a day to day basis, but compared to the BRZ feels blunted and soft.
+The WRX is also the more practical car, offering more interior space and trunk space and is the easier car to live with on a day to day basis, but in comparison to the BRZ feels blunted and soft.
 We suggest getting the WRX if you need the space, enjoy a good popcorn flavored vape, and appreciate the shove of torque and woosh sound of the turbocharged engine.
 In a perfect world, we'd take both.

 Check out some informative Subaru BRZ video reviews below.